-6.3 Other aspects of key pair management
+6.4.
+Other aspects of managing key pairs

-6.3.1 Public key archival
+6.4.1 Archiving the public key

-The CA maintains its archives for a minimum period of fifteen years provided that the technology at the time allows this.
+The CA maintains its archives for a minimum period of fifteen (15) years provided that the technology at the time allows this.
 The documentation to be kept includes public key certificates issued to Signatories and proprietary public key certificates.